-- a) Market Oversight in the Caribbean by the Caribbean Regional Technical Assistance Centre (CARTAC), US SEC and T&T SEC, March 2010. - b) IMF-CFATF Pre Assessment Workshop, July 2010. - c) Governance, Regulation and Financial Crime Prevention Forum for the Caribbean Region August 2010. - d) Catastrophic Computer Fraud and Business Technology, August 2010. - e) Specialized Training Workshop on Prevention and Fight Against Terrorism Financing, August 2010. - 48.
-Additionally, the Specialized Training Workshop on Prevention and Fight Against Terrorism Financing, held in August 2010 was attended by prosecutors and judges. - 49.
-In addition to the above the authorities advised in the last follow-up report that due to a change in government, the organizational structure and staffing complement of both the FIU and the FIB were being reviewed and new structures for the FIU and the FIB would be approved by November 2010.
-A similar review of the staffing requirements and appropriate training needs of the DPP was being conducted and was expected to be completed by December 2010. - 50.
-The authorities advise that the organizational structure and staffing complement of the FIU was approved by Cabinet on 25 November 2010.
-No details on the structure or staff complement has been provided.
-Additionally a training policy was created in December 2010 for the FIU and financial provisions were made for staff training in the FIU's budget estimate for 2010 to 2011.
-No information on the organizational structure and staffing complement of the FIB or the staffing requirements and training needs of the DPP have been provided for this follow-up report - 51.
-With regard to the recommendations concerning the training and shortage of staff at the Customs Division, the authorities advise that at present staff members of the Customs and Excise Division have access to Certified Fraud Detection and Investigation training and also training in financial investigation.
-Additionally, the Customs and Excise Division has adequate training and internal capacity to carry out their functions.
-No information in relation to the numbers of staff trained in the specified areas or the total number of staff have been provided.
-No information on the remaining recommendations dealing with staffing constraints faced by the Magistracy and staffing and training requirements of the TTSEC has been provided.
+- 81. With regard to the FIU, as part of its continuing training program as noted in previous follow-up reports, members of staff have attended in 2011 the following workshops and training seminars: - a) Forensic and Fraud Seminar, April 2011 (4 staff members) - b) Tactical Analysis Course sponsored by Egmont, May 2011 (Director) - c) Training in Ownership and Control of Business Structures, July 2011. - d) National Cyber Security Assessment Workshop hosted by Inter-American Committee on Terrorism (CICTE) and Ministry of National Security, August 2011 (IT Manager) - e) Financial Investigation Course at the Caribbean Regional Drug Law Enforcement Training Centre (REDTRAC), August 2011 (Analyst). - f) Commonwealth Regulatory Workshop Caribbean Countries and Global Financial Regulation Forum, August 2011 - 82.
+Additionally, in September 2011, seven (7) FIU officers are due to attend a Financial Crimes Training Course in Trinidad and Tobago to be carried out by the Federal Investigation Bureau of the USA. - 83.
+In addition to the above the authorities advised in the last follow-up report as mentioned above that due to a change in government, the organizational structure and staffing complement of the FIU were reviewed and a new structure was due for approval by November 2010.
+A similar review of the staffing requirements and appropriate training needs of the DPP was being conducted and was expected to be completed by December 2010. - 84.
+The organizational structure and staffing complement of the FIU was approved by Cabinet on 25 November 2010.
+Additionally a training policy was created in December 2010 for the FIU and financial provisions were made for staff training in the FIU's budget estimate for 2010 to 2011. - 85.
+The authorities advise that a Director has been seconded to the FIU for an extended period to October 31, 2011.
+At present the FIU has 3 analysts and the permanent positions of Director and Deputy Director have been advertised and appointments are imminent.
+Job descriptions for the new positions of Director Analyst, Intelligence Research Specialist and Analyst have been approved by the Public Service Commission.
+In July and August 2011, an Information Systems Manager and a Network Administrator were appointed to the FIU and a Compliance Analyst contracted to perform supervisory functions. - 86.
+In August 2011, Cabinet approved the strengthening of staffing complement of the FIU with the creation of a Compliance and Outreach Division which has a staff complement of seven (7).

+- 87. No information on the staffing requirements and training needs of the DPP were provided in the last follow-up report or has been submitted for this follow-up report. - 88.
+With regard to the recommendations concerning the training and shortage of staff at the Customs Division, the authorities advised in the previous report that staff members of the Customs and Excise Division had access to Certified Fraud Detection and Investigation training and also training in financial investigation.
+Additionally, the Customs and Excise Division had adequate training and internal capacity to carry out their functions.
+No information in relation to the numbers of staff trained in the specified areas or the total number of staff were provided for the last follow-up report or for this report.
+No information on the remaining recommendations dealing with staffing constraints faced by the Magistracy and staffing and training requirements of the TTSEC were provided for the last follow-up report or for this report.